- Publications and resources

 CASA urges individuals and operators to strive towards open and fair reporting.
 Under CAO 48.1 Instrument 2013 operators are required to make continuous improvement to their fatigue management approach and honestly reporting experiences will help this process.

-When CAO 48.1 Instrument 2013 fully replaces CAO Part 48 on 1 May 2017, all operator exemptions previously issued under CAO Part 48 will automatically stop (regardless of their expiry dates) and standard industry exemptions will no longer be available.
-This means that from 1 May 2017, operators cannot rely on exemptions and must operate under the CAO 48.1 Instrument 2013.
+When CAO 48.1 Instrument 2013 fully replaces CAO Part 48, all operator exemptions previously issued under CAO Part 48 will automatically stop (regardless of their expiry dates) and standard industry exemptions will no longer be available.
+This means that from 31 October 2018, operators cannot rely on exemptions and must operate under the CAO 48.1 Instrument 2013.

 When applying for an Air Operator’s Certificate (AOC)* or a Part 141 certificate you will need to comply with at least one appendix as well as the general rules of CAO 48.1 Instrument 2013.
 New operators must submit an operations manual including how they intend to uphold the limits and requirements set out under their chosen appendix in the new regulations.

-* As of 30 April 2013, new Standard Industry Exemptions (SIE) are no longer granted.
+* From 30 April 2013, new Standard Industry Exemptions (SIE) are no longer granted.

 It is important to note that Appendix 6 is very similar to Appendix 4, which means that an operator can conduct their single-pilot public transport service (charter) under Appendix 4 and only make minor changes to their limits for any flying training.
 The main differences are a limitation of 7 hours flying time when conducting flying training operations.
 Also, the minimum off-duty period is 12 hours after a flight duty period that contained flying training.